Quick answer

 Alternatives

-Compare Yelp against Google Business Profile, organic SEO, Local Services Ads, referrals, Facebook ads for contractors, and lead marketplaces.
+Compare Yelp against Google Business Profile, organic SEO, Local Services Ads, referrals, Facebook ads for contractors, Google Local Services Ads, and lead marketplaces.
 Use the contractor lead source comparison hub before adding spend.
+If the real bottleneck is owned demand, build service-area pages, review velocity, and referral loops before renting more clicks.

 My take

 Yelp ads are a test, not a strategy.
 If the profile is strong and the market uses Yelp, test carefully.
-If not, put the time into reviews, local SEO, referrals, and response speed first.
+If not, put the time into reviews, local SEO, referrals, source tracking, and response speed first.
+The goal is not more paid leads; the goal is more qualified booked jobs from channels you can measure and eventually own.

 Scoring methodology